countertop materials

 marble countertop

-Known to be softer than granite, Carrara marble actually benefits from potential damage such as scratches or stains—they add to the countertop’s character and create its own patina.
+Known to be softer than granite, Carrara marble benefits from potential damage such as scratches or stains—adding to the countertop’s character and creating its own patina.

 It is ideal for providing a sense of warmth in the kitchen.
 Its aging process develops elegantly and slowly reveals an appearance unique to each slab.